kammitama5/kammitama5.github.io/_posts/2018-7-14-Saturday-July-14th.md

 ## I'm pretty tired

+ - Update: I passed the second evaluation of GSoC!
+So that means I have *one* more round to go.
+   This is going to be the final push, but I have nothing else going on, so I can dedicate time to making sure everything is polished for public presentation.
+So that's my focus for the following five weeks; solid work and presentation.
+These last five weeks will be the true test!

+## Racket Summer School...

  - So I'm using this post to give a few photos that were highlights of Racket School 2018 :)

 ## Name tags!